PickNikRobotics/rviz_visual_tools/README.md

     Eigen::Affine3d world_to_shelf_transform = Eigen::Affine3d::Identity(); // or whatever value
     tf_visualizer.publishTransform(world_to_shelf_transform, "world", "shelf");

+## Running Tests

+There is a small number of tests available.
+With catkin-tools installed, run:

+    catkin run_tests --no-deps --this -i

 ## Developers Notes

 Useful notes for anyone wanting to dig in deeper: